 To her surprise, Sucy's jaw unhinged forcefully.
 He was pressing his fingers hard and it hurt badly.
 Clenching, to ease the pain, Sucy found her jaw suddenly unable to close.

 "Stop it!
-Release her!"
+Let go of her!"
 Akko pulled him away from Sucy.

 "It takes a sinner to know one, sinner!"
 Thomas was beyond pissed, his followers all watched from the sidelines as they all cheered on him.
 He sneered at the fact that Sucy was struggling with a forceful locked jaw.